Transvelo/docs/gitbook/bewear/setup/contact_v1_page.md

 # Contact v1 Page

-Contact v1 Page of Bewear is built using **Visual Composer** with 2 rows.
-The **Visual Composer** Backend editor of the page look like this
+Contact v1 Page of Bewear is built using **Contactpage v1 Template** with 2 rows.
+The Backend editor of the page look like this

 ![](http://transvelo.github.io/docs/bewear/images/contact-page-setting.png)